Wales struggle to beat impressive Portugal

 There were eight places between the two sides in World Rugby's rankings going into the game, but you would not have thought that after witnessing the contest on the French Riviera.

-Portuguese semi-professionals
+Portuguese semi-professionals make Wales labour

 Portugal, who had semi-professional players in their ranks and are coached by former France wing Patrice Lagisquet, had come through qualification to start only a second World Cup campaign after appearing in the 2007 tournament.